oreboot/oreboot/README.md

 Ground Rules
 ------------------------

-* The build tool is xargo; there will be no Makefiles.
+* The build tool is cargo-make; there will be no GNU Makefiles.
 * Cargo.toml files are located in the src/mainboard/x/y directories. which will allow us to build all boards in parallel.
 * All code is auto-formatted with rustfmt with no exceptions.
 There are no vestiges of the 19th century such as line length limits.
 * There will be no C.